JuanDeAguero/Flow/README.md

 The total time for training was 21 minutes for the best trial.
 Other ML libraries such as Torch would train this network in less time (<10 mins).
 Nonetheless, <em>Flow</em> is at an early stage of development and it is reassuring to see how it can successfully train a convolutional neural network in reasonable time.

 ## Performance 📈
+Running batched matrix multiplications with varying batch sizes (from 100 to 1000000) and comparing the performance to the same operations using Torch.
 ```cpp
 int batchSize = 100;
 NARRAY arr1 = Flow::RandomUniform( { batchSize, 3, 4 }, -0.9999f, 0.9999f );